 SEAVAX WIND TURBINES TEST RIG

-ROBOTIC TRACKING SYSTEM - Wind generators at sea work much better when raised into faster moving air higher above sea level, and above deck obstructions.
+ROBOTIC TRACKING SYSTEM - Generally speaking, wind generators at sea work much better when raised into faster moving air higher above sea level, and above deck obstructions.
 This is known to all sailors and that is why the sailing ships of old were called "Tall Ships."
 The taller the mast, the more speed for the boat, it also being practical to go up rather than sideways where roll might dunk a low-level beam sail.